papusethi/quicknotes-bff/README.md

 # QuickNotes BFF
-QuikNotes BFF is a backend server application with Node.js, Express and MongoDB.
+QuickNotes BFF is a backend server application with Node.js, Express and MongoDB.